juucustodio/docs.pt-br/docs/visual-basic/language-reference/statements/goto-statement.md

 ## <a name="part"></a>Parte

  `line`
- Necessário.
+ Obrigatório.
 Qualquer rótulo de linha.

 ## <a name="remarks"></a>Comentários